 ESI and Mentor PD Program Design

-In our hybrid PD model, the science teaching framework and associated content immersion were presented face-to-face, while the discussion of how to structure and lead effective mentor conversations was provided online.
+We created a series of three 15-minute modules to help mentors learn how to structure and lead effective mentor conversations was provided online.
 The mentor PD was moved to an online format first because the framework for mentoring was designed to be generalizable across domain areas and grade levels (Wellman & Lipton, 2017), so it was more conducive to online delivery for a range of educators.
 However, a crucial part of our PD emphasized domain-specific understandings for science teaching, which are often better situated in live settings (Kopcha, 2012).
 We, therefore, provided a short in-person PD session that brought into view the dimensions of ESI to complement the online modules featuring best practices for mentoring novice teachers.

 While the domain-specific framework is needed to establish a common language between mentors and mentees, the online mentor modules more generally inform mentors how to focus on student learning to inform the teacher’s next steps.
 Thus, in our hybrid PD model, the online mentor modules illustrate how mentors should lead effective mentor conversations, and the domain-specific focus on science is delivered through face-to-face engagement.